Knot Weight Systems from Graded Symplectic Geometry: Introduction

 The Vassiliev knot invariants \cite{Vassiliev,Bar-Natan_I} compute the cohomology of the space of embeddings of one or several circles into $S^3$, and can be conveniently kept track of by means of the so called \emph{chord diagrams}.
 The precise definition of the chord diagrams will appear in sec.\ref{sec_graph}, and the \emph{weight system} for knot invariants is basically the scheme of assigning weights to the chord diagrams.
 The key criterium that a weight system has to meet is the IHX relation and STU relation; the IHX relation can be thought of as some kind of Jacobi identity and the STU relation is analogues to the matrix representation of these Jacobi identities.
 Thus Lie algebras and their matrix representations furnish the most important class of weight systems.
 While some preliminary calculation by Bar-Natan (see ref.\cite{Not_happy}) at low dimension showed that the Lie algebra weight systems exhaust the Vassiliev knot invariants, it has been established later \cite{Vogel} that at sufficient high dimension, the Lie algebras fail to provide all the weight systems.

 In the work of Rozansky and Witten \cite{RW96}, and later in greater detail by Sawon \cite{Sawon}, it was pointed out that a hyperK\"ahler manifold plus a holomorphic vector bundle on it also gives a valid weight system.
 Kapranov \cite{Kapranov} showed that one may associate an $L_{\infty}$-algebra structure to a hyperK\"ahler manifold and one is led to the realization that an $L_{\infty}$-algebra structure in conjunction with a proper notion of representation provides a wider class of weight systems, which may take value in certain rings.
 As an example, the Rozansky-Witten (RW) weight-system takes value in the Dolbeault cohomology ring.
+Kontsevich also pointed out in ref.\cite{Kontsevich_RW} that this construction can be understood as applying the Chern-Weil construction to a $Q$-structure to form secondary characteristic classes.

 In an earlier publication \cite{WilsonLoop} of the authors, we have built up a class of topological field theories (TFT's) that are associated with the $L_{\infty}$-algebra structures in the same way the Chern-Simons theory is associated with a Lie algebra.
 One can use some path integral manipulations and Ward identities to prove that these $L_{\infty}$ structures do give valid weight systems at the level of 'physics rigour'.
 Thus we feel that we owe the reader a purely mathematical and more careful account of our formalism.
 Besides, the treatment of an $L_{\infty}$-structure arising from a curved $NQ$-manifold is more subtle than we were able to appreciate at the writing of ref.\cite{WilsonLoop}, and we shall rectify this remiss in this paper.